MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Intro.md

 Q# provides a small set of primitive types, along with two ways (arrays and tuples) for creating new, structured types.
-It supports a basic procedural model for writing programs, with loops and if/then statements.
+It supports a basic procedural model for writing programs with loops, and if/then statements.
 The top-level constructs in Q# are user defined types, operations, and functions.